Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           maximum bitrate in the sample entry box
-    10. In case the language of track changes a new init fragment with updated [=mdhd=] and/or [=elng=] SHOULD be send from the ingest source to the processing entity.
+    10. In case the language of track changes a new init fragment with updated [=mdhd=] and/or [=elng=] SHOULD be send from the ingest source to the media processing entity.

 ## Requirements for Timed Metadata ## {#timed_metadata}